nsnam/ns-3-dev-git/src/lr-wpan/doc/lr-wpan.rst

 =====================

 Future versions of this document will contain a PICS proforma similar to Appendix D of IEEE 802.15.4-2006.
-The current emphasis is on the unslotted mode of 802.15.4 operation for use in Zigbee, and the scope is limited to enabling a single mode (CSMA/CA) with basic data transfer capabilities.
+The current emphasis is on direct transmissions running on both, slotted and unslotted mode (CSMA/CA) of 802.15.4 operation for use in Zigbee.
 Association with PAN coordinators is not yet supported, nor the use of extended addressing.
 Interference is modeled as AWGN but this is currently not thoroughly tested.